petertasker/practical-python/README.md

 ```
 The `Body` element is optional, but it can be used to specify which league you want.

-You can use `send_sms` to send one for you, but you'll need to provide a number.
+You can use [send_sms.py](https://github.com/petertasker/practical-python/tree/master/sms-next-lol-game/app.py) to send a `POST` request for you, but you'll need to provide a number.

 🚧 *More Projects Coming Soon!* 🚧